 - newPatchNames is a dictionary inside the renameBoundary dictionary.
 It contains dictionaries with names of patches which shall be renamed.
 For each patch it is possible to specify the new name or the new patch type with the settings: - newName keyword is followed by the new name for the given patch.
-The setting is not mandatory. - o type keyword is followed by the new type for the given patch.
-The setting is not mandatory. - defaultName is a new name for all patches expect the ones specified in newPatchNames dictionary.
+The setting is not mandatory. - type keyword is followed by the new type for the given patch.
+The setting is not mandatory. - defaultName is a new name for all patches except the ones specified in newPatchNames dictionary.
 The setting is not mandatory. - defaultType sets the new type for all patches except the ones specified in newPatchNames directory.
 The setting is not mandatory.

-An example is given in Figure 18.
+Patch names can be specified using regular expressions.
+An example is given in Figure 19.